 Scalp traders hold positions for seconds to minutes and do not hold positions overnight

 Investing in the Stock Market

 Investing in a stock is when you buy a stock and keep it for a period of years to decades.
 When you invest, you need to look at it as buying ownership in a specific company.
 You are investing in their ability to stay competitive and profitable over a long period of time.

 In order to be successful at building a financial legacy through the stock market, you need to have a system that builds and supports itself.
 A system where you make your money work for you.
 Making a fortune in the stock market from one trade or investment is about as common as winning the lottery.
 I’m not saying it’s impossible.
 It’s just not likely and those that have been able to make a fortune on one trade or investment are the exception.
 Not the rule.

-In my system of trading and investing (which I teach in Trade Your 9 to 5), I use one account for trading and another account for investing in the stock market.
+In my system of trading and investing (which I teach in Trade Your 9 to 5), I use one account for trading, one for income, and another for investing.
 By using a system like this, you allow one account to build the other, minimize risk and build wealth.

-Your investment account is where you build ownership in well run companies over time.
-You will use the profits from your trading account to buy more shares of those well run companies.
+Your legacy account, or investment account, is where you build ownership in well run companies over time.
+You will move some of the profits from your trading account (remember it's your money maker) over to your legacy account to buy more shares of those well run companies.
 When you invest, your intentions should always be to buy and never sell.
 For me, the investment account is where I build wealth that will stay within my family.
 I look at it like I will own the company some day!

 So, which have you been doing?
 Trading or investing?
 Let's talk about it in the comments!